Logo

 Andy Warhol habitually used the expedient of tracing photographs projected with an epidiascope.

-In 1962, Andy Warhol was taught silk screen printmaking techniques by Max Arthur Cohn at his graphic arts business in Manhattan.
+In 1962, Andy Warhol was taught silkscreen printmaking techniques by Max Arthur Cohn at his graphic arts business in Manhattan.

-In May 1962, Andy Warhol was featured in an article in Time magazine with his painting Big Campbell's Soup Can with Can Opener, which initiated his most sustained motif, the Campbell's soup can.
+In May 1962, Andy Warhol was featured in an article in Time with his painting Big Campbell's Soup Can with Can Opener, which initiated his most sustained motif, the Campbell's soup can.

 On July 9,1962, Andy Warhol's exhibition opened at the Ferus Gallery in Los Angeles with Campbell's Soup Cans, marking his West Coast debut of pop art.